mdx-workshop/mdx-submissions21/paper.md

 Since a single TDF block has the whole receptive field in terms of frequency, injecting TDF blocks into a conventional U-Net [@unet:2015] improves the SDR performance on singing voice separation even with a shallower structure.

 By introducing such tricks, we found a computationally efficient and effective model designs architecture.
+As a result, the proposed model has a time-frequency branch and a time-domain branch, where each branch separates stems, respectively.
+It blends results from two streams to generate the final estimation.
 KUIELab-MDX-Net took second place on leaderboard A and third place on leaderboard B in the Music Demixing Challenge at ISMIR 2021.
 This paper also summarizes experimental results on another benchmark, MusDB18.